 Continuous integration is a crucial technological practice (ART) for each Agile Release Train.
 It raises quality, lowers risk, and develops a rapid, dependable, and long-term growth pace.

 A continuous delivery pipeline transforms your ideas into products through long-term tests.

 If you discover that your idea isn't as fantastic as you thought, you can immediately change your mind and develop a better one.

 Furthermore, pipelines lower the MTTR (Mean Time To Resolve) of production issues, resulting in less downtime for your clients.
 Continuous delivery results in productive teams and happy customers, and who doesn't want that?

-Continuous integration ensures that the ‘system always operates,’ which means that it may be deployed even while under development.
+Continuous integration ensures that the 'system always operates,' meaning it may be deployed even while under development.

 Small, tested vertical threads may produce value independently, where CI is most effectively applied to software solutions.
 However, the task is more difficult with bigger, multi-platform software systems.